Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

-# Estimation of Narrow-Sense SNP Heritability in Underrepresented Populations within the Global Parkinson's Genetics Program
+# Tutorial for the estimation of Narrow-Sense SNP Heritability in Underrepresented Populations within the Global Parkinson's Genetics Program

 *A hands-on tutorial: concepts, objectives, and methods.*